PatrycjaBlaszkowska/mixology-master/README.md

 The user can browse through available cocktail recipes without an account.
 The user can also add their own recipes after registering and logging into their account.
 All logged-in users can download a free guide on how to add their own recipe.

+### Thank you for visiting Mixology Master!

+## UXD – User Experience Design

+A user experience designer, Jesse James Garrett, introduced five UX design elements in his book The Elements of User Experience.
+In the book, he explains the steps of user experience projects and what UX designers should consider at each stage.
+This is where most of my planning process steps came from.

+The 5 planes of UX are as below:

+- The Strategy Plane
+- The Scope Plane
+- The Structure Plane
+- The Skeleton Plane
+- The Surface Plane